 Complete laboratory examination can be expensive, and it has also been argued that there is little value in expending large amounts of money on diagnosis unless there are specific control procedures that can be implemented based on the information gained.
 In all cases, information on total milk or milk replacer consumption should be obtained.
 When milk replacer is being fed, the composition of the diet should be evaluated.
 Nonspecific immunity should be assessed by determining immunoglobulin and vitamin A concentrations in serum.

-Several drugs, such as flunixin meglumine, indomethacin, loperamide, diphenoxylate, and bismuth subsalicylate, have antisecretory and anti-inflammatory activity and are used in treatment, but there are no clinical trials of their efficacy in calves.
 Intestinal gels and adsorbents, such as kaolin and pectin, are in general use, but their only established effect is to increase fecal consistency; they do not reduce the loss of water and ions.

 Prevention and Control

 Because of the complex nature of diarrhea in neonates, it is unrealistic to expect total prevention—economical control is the major objective.
 The incidence of clinical disease and the case fatality rate depend on the balance between the levels of exposure to infectious agents and the resistance in the calf.
-Differences in herd size; availability of facilities, land, and labor; and general management objectives make it impossible to recommend specific management procedures that are applicable to all situations.
-However, 3 broad principles apply in all herds: 1) the degree of exposure of neonates should be reduced by isolating diseased animals or by moving calving and calf rearing to a separate area, and by practicing good general hygiene; 2) nonspecific resistance should be maximized by providing good nutrition to the dam and neonate and assuring that newborn calves consume ≥5% of their body wt of high-quality colostrum, preferably within 2 hr and certainly within 6 hr of birth, followed by equivalent amounts at 12-hr intervals for the next 48 hr; and 3) the specific resistance of the newborn should be increased by vaccinating the dam or the newborn.
+Differences in herd size; availability of facilities, land, and labor; and general management objectives make it impossible to recommend specific management procedures applicable to all situations.
+However, three broad principles apply in all herds: 1) the degree of exposure of neonates should be reduced by isolating diseased animals or by moving calving and calf rearing to a separate area, and by practicing good general hygiene; 2) nonspecific resistance should be maximized by providing good nutrition to the dam and neonate and assuring that newborn calves consume ≥5% of their body wt of high-quality colostrum, preferably within 2 hr and certainly within 6 hr of birth, followed by equivalent amounts at 12-hr intervals for the next 48 hr; and 3) the specific resistance of the newborn should be increased by vaccinating the dam or the newborn.
 A significant portion of both naturally sucking dairy calves and calves handfed colostrum do not acquire adequate amounts of immunoglobulin because of delayed sucking or feeding, ingestion of an inadequate volume of colostrum, or ingestion of colostrum of inferior immunoglobulin concentration.
-When time constraints on labor preclude an ensured intake of colostrum by nipple-bottle feeding, administration of 3.8 L of colostrum by esophageal feeder within the first 2 hr of life can be the best colostrum feeding policy.
-(Also see Management of Reproduction: Cattle.)
+When time constraints on labor preclude an ensured intake of colostrum by nipple-bottle feeding, administration of 4 L of colostrum by esophageal feeder within the first 2 hr of life can be the best colostrum feeding policy.
+(Also see Cattle.)

 Immunization of calves against colibacillosis by vaccination of pregnant dams can control enterotoxigenic colibacillosis.
 The pregnant dam is vaccinated 6 and 2 wk before parturition to stimulate antibodies to strains of enterotoxigenic E coli; these antibodies are then passed on to the newborn through the colostrum (provided the calf ingests it).
 A single booster is given in subsequent years.
 Monoclonal K99 E coli antibody is commercially available for oral administration to calves immediately after birth.
 It is an effective substitute for the K99-specific antibody in the colostrum of vaccinated cows, although calves that receive this product should also receive colostrum for its nonspecific protection.

-Vaccination of pregnant cows with rotavirus and coronavirus vaccines increase the amount of specific antibody in colostrum and milk, but the concentration of antibodies in milk may be insufficient to provide local antibody in the intestinal lumen during the period of peak prevalence of infection which, in calves, is 5–15 days of age.
+Vaccination of pregnant cows with rotavirus and coronavirus vaccines increase the amount of specific antibody in colostrum and milk, but the concentration of antibodies in milk may be insufficient to provide local antibody in the intestinal lumen during the period of peak prevalence of infection, which, in calves, is 5–15 days of age.
 Controlled trials of commercial vaccines have shown variable results.
 The addition of small amounts of immune colostrum to milk fed during the period of susceptibility can provide some protection against disease.

 Several of the agents that produce diarrhea in calves can also produce diarrheal disease in people.
 Cryptosporidium parvum and Salmonella typhimurium can produce serious disease, particularly in immunocompromised individuals.
 These organisms are commonly present as subclinical infections in the gut of calves and lambs; immunocompromised people should avoid contact with young ruminants and possibly all farm animals.

-Cattle, including calves, are one of the reservoirs for the verotoxic E coli serotype O157:H7 that is associated with human hemorrhagic colitis and the hemolytic uremic syndrome.
-Infection in people is usually acquired by consumption of contaminated food, but the infective dose is low, and the possibility of infection by direct contact exists.
+Cattle, including calves, are one of the reservoirs for the verotoxic E coli serotype O157:H7 associated with human hemorrhagic colitis and the hemolytic uremic syndrome.
+Infection in people is usually acquired by consumption of contaminated food, but the infective dose is low and the possibility of infection by direct contact exists.
 Other verotoxic E coli associated with human disease can also be isolated from the feces of healthy cattle.
 Human disease from infection with enteric livestock pathogens has occurred after seemingly trivial contact associated with visits to livestock fairs, petting zoos, and farm educational tours.
 Hand cleansing and disinfection should be a component of these visits.